aimeerivers/aimeerivers.github.io/_posts/2021-08-15-building-a-raspberry-pi-dashboard.md

 ## Enable emoji in Chromium

-The dashboard I'm using uses emoji for part of its information.
+The dashboard i'm using uses emoji for part of its information.
 By default these are not supported by Chromium on Raspberry Pi OS, but you can easily enable them:

     sudo apt-get -y install fonts-noto-color-emoji
     sudo fc-cache -f -v